mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 The Teams page, accessible using the `/teams` URL (e.g. [pontoon.mozilla.org/teams](https://pontoon.mozilla.org/teams/)), lists all locales that are enabled in Pontoon.
 From here it’s possible to access a specific [Team page](#team-page), which contains a list of all projects enabled for the requested locale.
 Selecting a project from the Team page leads to the so-called the [Localization page](#localization-page).

-From each locale’s Team page it’s also possible to [Request a project](#requesting-a-project).
+From each locale’s Team page it’s also possible to [Request a project](#requesting-a-project) or [Request pretranslation](#requesting-pretranslation).
 Note that this is a request to add the locale to a project already available in Pontoon, it can’t be used for requesting a brand new project.

 The Projects page, accessible using the `/projects` URL (e.g. [pontoon.mozilla.org/projects](https://pontoon.mozilla.org/projects/)), lists all projects that are available in Pontoon.
 From here it’s possible to access a [Project page](#project-page), which shows all locales that are enabled for the requested project.
 Selecting a locale in the Project page leads to the [Localization page](#localization-page).